canonical/ubuntu-maintainers-handbook/MainInclusion.md

 The use of git, instead of just adding and removing the subscriptions in Launchpad, allows us to:

- * Avoid accidental additions and deletions
+ * Avoid accidental additions and deletions.
- * Maintain records about what we did and didn't support in the past
+ * Maintain records about what we did and didn't support in the past.
- * Note our rationale when we make changes
+ * Note our rationale when we make changes.
- * Examine the past when considering future changes
+ * Examine the past when considering future changes.

 ### Process for making changes to the Ubuntu Server Team package subscription list